cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/blog/support-the-shows.md

   of Clans.
 We share attack strategies, upgrade advice, game news, and base design.

 ---
-### We LOVE making our podcast and building our amazing Clash Files community.
+### We LOVE making our podcasts and building our amazing Clash Files community.

 If you would like to donate to our efforts, subscribe to our [Discord server](discord.gg/clashfiles)!
 All [Premium Membership](https://discord.com/channels/101681392651362304/role-subscriptions) funds are poured directly back into The Clash Files podcasts and community enrichment, helping us provide resources, event prizes and giveaways for everyone.